Maryland Route 32: Sykesville Road upgrade

-MDSHA has long-term plans to upgrade MD 32 to a four-lane freeway from MD 108 to I-70.
+MDSHA had long-term plans to upgrade MD 32 to a four-lane freeway from MD 108 to I-70.
 The first project, which involved constructing a modified dumbbell interchange to connect MD 32 with Burntwoods Road, Ten Oaks Road, Pfefferkorn Road, and Ivory Road in Glenelg, was completed in 2008.
 The next project involved the construction of a diamond interchange at Linden Church Road, which, before the dumbbell interchange was completed in the fall of 2013, met MD 32 at a pair of signalized, three-way directional crossover intersections between Glenelg and Clarksville.
-Between 2019 and 2022, MDSHA upgraded the remainder of MD 32 between Linden Church Road to MD 144 to a four-lane divided highway.
+Between 2019 and 2022, MDSHA upgraded the remainder of MD 32 between MD 108 to MD 144 to a four-lane divided highway.
 At the MDSHA's Dayton Shop south of Glenelg, a signalized "Maryland-T" intersection was constructed.
 Between Glenelg and West Friendship, MD 32 was upgraded to a superstreet; its intersection with Rosemary Lane was reconstructed to a J-turn, prohibiting left turns onto MD 32 southbound, and access to southbound MD 32 from Rosemary Lane, Stiles Way, and Parliament Place is now provided via a U-turn north of the Middle Patuxent River.
 The intersection with MD 32 and Fox Chase Road was removed, and a frontage road (Terrapin Run) which provides access to Nixons Farm as well as other residences was constructed.
 At MD 32's interchange with I-70, the ramp from northbound MD 32 to westbound I-70 was widened from one lane to two lanes for additional capacity.